nikolasil/cv/index.md

 > - Javascript
 > - Java

-> A bit of Expirience:
+> A bit of Experience:
 > - Bash
 > - Assembly